NotTobi/soundcloud-dl/README.md

 Download this extension from the [Firefox Add-Ons page](https://addons.mozilla.org/en-US/firefox/addon/soundcloud-dl).

+### Developer TODOs

+- better icons
+- document configuration
+- bundle options_ui
+- cross-browser compatibility of `browser.storage.sync` and various other `browser.`-only methods at the moment
+- cleanup `background.ts`

+## Configuration

+todo...

 ## Missing features

 - When downloading high quality .m4a audio files, the Artwork is not set